psh/kotlin-state-machine/README.md

   * Overhaul of the documentation to reflect current state
 * Publish the library to Maven Central

-Somewhere along the way, there need to be additional examples written, for JS, native, Android and iOS.
+Somewhere along the way, there need to be additional examples written, for native, Android and iOS.

 ## Example State Machine